redwanferdous/bd-ndvi-gee/README.md

 3. Update the `districtsAsset` variable with your asset id.
 4. Run step-by-step: first run NDVI single image, then time-series, then composites, then district zonal statistics.
 5. Use the Tasks tab to export images and CSVs.

-If you want, I can also prepare a GitHub repo for you and push this zip directly.
-Ask me to "create GitHub repo and push" and provide your GitHub repo name and PAT (or I can give instructions to upload manually).